vipultagai/appsilon-shiny-developer/README.md

  NOTE: The task is imlemented as a single module in a shiny app.

 ## Directory Structure & Files

-Markup : - 1. server.R: shinyserver file.
+         - 1. server.R: shinyserver file.
          - 2. ui.R: shinyui file.
          - 3. global.R: to load libraries & source modules.
          - 4. www/ui.css: CSS file for styling.